Huawei and partners to boost digital inclusion in Uganda through DigiTruck project

 DigiTruck will provide free digital skills training for more than 10,000 beneficiaries.

-KIRUHURA, Uganda, March 13, 2023 /CNW/ -- Ugandan President H.E Yoweri Kaguta Museveni officially launched a new DigiTruck project in Uganda.
+KIRUHURA, Uganda, March 13, 2023 /PRNewswire/ -- Ugandan President H.E Yoweri Kaguta Museveni officially launched a new DigiTruck project in Uganda.

 The project will provide free training in digital skills for more than 10,000 beneficiaries over three years.